 • Today, a new heat pump must be at least 14 SEER.

-• So, switching from 10 SEER to 14 SEER will make a big difference on your energy bill.
+• So, switching from 10 SEER to 14 SEER will make a major difference on your energy bill.

-It’s also essential to note that most heat pumps only last around 15-20 years with proper service.
-When yours starts to approach this age, you’ll want to think about getting a new one.
+It’s also essential to know that the majority of heat pumps only last around 15-20 years with proper maintenance.
+When yours starts to approach this age, you’ll want to think about replacing it.

-In previous years, heat pumps were limited to areas that didn’t have cold climates, because of the way heat pumps work to extract heat from the air.
+In the past, heat pumps were restricted to locations that didn’t have cold climates, due to of the way heat pumps work to extract heat from the air.
 Today’s heat pump systems are also created to withstand colder outdoor air and a cold climate during the winter.
-This decreases your reliance on a supplemental heat source, electric resistance heating or baseboard heaters during the heating season.
+This lessens your reliance on a supplemental heat source, electric resistance heating or baseboard heaters during the heating season.

-Upgrading your heat pump with AZ Air Conditioning and Heating may be more affordable than you think it is.
-Between rebates, special offers and financing for qualified customers, buying new HVAC systems may be more affordable than you realize.
+Upgrading your heat pump with AZ Air Conditioning and Heating may be more reasonably priced than you think it is.
+Between rebates, special offers and financing for qualified customers, getting new HVAC systems may be more affordable than you think it is.

 It’s not easy to find the time and money to replace aging air source systems.
-But if you want comfier home temperatures with smaller energy bills down the road, it might be beneficial to see our new heat pump units.
+But if you want comfier home temperatures with cheaper energy costs down the road, it might be worthwhile to check out new heat pump units.

-At AZ Air Conditioning and Heating we make upgrading a convenient process by providing free estimate appointments for air source heat pumps.
-Just contact us at 800-296-5088 to request yours today.
+At AZ Air Conditioning and Heating we make upgrading an easy process by giving free estimate appointments for air source heat pumps.
+Just give us a call at 800-296-5088 to request yours today.
 We’re proud to offer heat pump installation in Los Angeles your friends and neighbors have trusted since {year}.